 Dylan’s musical and lyrical innovations were soon taken up through much of the folk community, helping to birth folk rock, for which he can perhaps be indirectly blamed for the likes of Mumford & Sons and Noah And The Whale, as well as receiving plaudits for inspiring The Byrds, Buffalo Springfield and The Lovin’ Spoonful amongst others, not to mention The Band.
 The effect of this album (along with many of his others) on the singer/songwriter explosion of the 1970’s is impossible to overstate, while Dylan’s influence continues to be felt today in genres as diverse as hip hop and acid folk.
 It would be practically impossible to list all the bands or singers who have covered tracks off this album, but the range encompasses Solomon Burke, The Specials, Uncle Tupelo, The Residents and U2, and that’s just Maggie’s Farm.

-Dylan’s influence on The Beatles is often cited, particularly their first meeting in August 1964 when he turned them on to the delights of cannabis, but surely this was a symbiotic relationship, with the sheer thrill of the Fab Four felt by the boy from Duluth as much as the rest of the nation, no doubt nudging him towards plugging in.
+Dylan’s influence on The Beatles is often cited, particularly their first meeting in August 1964 when he turned them on to the delights of cannabis, which now has evolved so much, you can eve find the best CBD cream and tons of things for your health.
+So surely this was a symbiotic relationship, with the sheer thrill of the Fab Four felt by the boy from Duluth as much as the rest of the nation, no doubt nudging him towards plugging in.
 There’s even what is presumably a lyrical nod to them in Bob Dylan’s 115th Dream (“this Englishman said, “fab”).

 This is still my favourite Dylan album out of all his 36 studio albums, helped by the fact that this was my first real introduction to the man, and so the first of his albums I loved.
 This was back in the day when cassettes were my format of choice, and I fondly recall the looks ranging from bafflement to outright disgust when I snuck it on in the sixth form common room one lunchtime, perhaps exaggerated by picking the acoustic side.
 Bob was not cool in the mid to late 80’s, although he was to come back into critical favour with Oh Mercy in 1989, and I was of an age to be eager to embrace standing out from the crowd musically (so long as it was with great music), so Dylan joined the then-forgotten (hard to believe though that might seem) The Velvet Underground, Brian Eno, Talking Heads, Pere Ubu, Wire and The Fall in my personal pantheon of sticking two fingers up at the SAW, synthpop and goth of the day.